xianlouis/mwl-docs/docs/introduction/experiencedBattletechPlayers.rst

 Enhanced AMS
 ============
 AMS can reduce the cluster hit number below '2' and thus completely destroy enemy missile salvoes.
+At present, however, Swarm and Swarm-I missiles reduced in this manner will continue on without reductions to the remaining salvo, as if the salvo missed the target completely.

 Floating critical hits
 ======================